 This paper examines the atmospheric, sea ice and hydrographic conditions in the Northwest Atlantic during 1996 and continues the series of annual reviews presented to NAFO that began in 1982.
 It is based upon selected sets of oceanographic and meteorological data.
 Environmental conditions are compared with those of the preceding year as well as the long-term means.
-To detect climate trends, the seasonal cycles are removed, and conditions are expressed as monthly or annual deviations from their long-term means, called anomalies.
+In order to detect climate trends we have removed the scasonal cycle by expressing conditions as monthly deviations from their long-term means, called anomalies.
+Many annual indices presented in the paper are also expressed as anomalies.
 Where possible, the long-term means have been averaged over a standardized 30-yr base period (1961-90) in accordance with the convention of the World Meteorological Organization and recommendation of the NAFO Scientific Council.